dotnet/docs/docs/core/diagnostics/dotnet-gcdump.md

 ## `dotnet-gcdump report <gcdump_filename>`

-Generate report into stdout from a previously generated GC dump or from a running process.
+Generate a report from a previously generated GC dump or from a running process, and write to `stdout`.

 ### Synopsis